LDAWG-a11y/a11yWebApp/src/guides/cookie-banners-case-study.md

-* It is hard to see the difference between the out of focus and in focus “Allow all” button.
-* Even though the link title is different for each “Learn more about this provider”, Windows Narrator only reads out “Learn more about this provider”.
+* When the cookie banner changes when the Customize button is activated and the cookie form appears, the focus is set to the Email address on the form behind the cookie banner - I would suggest making the start of the cookie form the focus.